Ordisoftware/Hebrew-Letters/README.md

 #### In progress

-- Add transcription, dictionary and comment fields for word analysis.
+- Add concordance, transcription, dictionary and comment fields for word analysis.
+>- Add online search for the concordance description sheet.
 - Add analyzed words data table and notebook view to save results.
 - Fix getting CPU usage for multiple instances.
 - Fix memory size calculation in usage statistics.